 Let me start this and state from the outset, that I do not have any issue with the King James Version (KJV) of the Bible.
 This is not an anti-KJV post but rather one to balance some of the arguments the KJV-only proponents have used to ridicule and malign some of the modern translations such as the NASB, NIV, ESV etc.

 Just so it is clear, my position is this: that the version of Bible you use (be it KJV, NASB, NIV etc) is a personal preference and it will not affect your ability to live a godly life, your walk with the Lord, or your ability to win souls to Christ.
 Most of the modern translations are extremely accurate to the original texts in their original languages of Greek, Hebrew, and Aramaic.

 The argument that the KJV is the only perfect version of God’s Word is incorrect and most of the arguments used to support that position are wrong, or disingenuous.
-The passage below is one of those used to argue the superiority of the KJV.
+As I complete other posts about the KJV-only issue, they can be found here.

-Isaiah 14:12 in a couple of different translations says the following:
+Luke 2:33 in a couple of different translations says the following:

 May God bless you all.